- Service Sites

 - Apply Now!

-Notre Dame Mission Volunteers has served at these sites in the past, however volunteers will not be at these sites in 2012.
+Notre Dame Mission Volunteers has served at these sites in the past, however volunteers are not at these sites in 2017.

 Malava - Tumaini Miles of Smiles

 The Tumaini Miles of Smiles Centre, located in the rural Kakamega district of western Kenya, strives to provide for the physical, emotional and intellectual needs of each child in the community.
 The Center consists of a Christian primary school serving about 180 students, and an orphanage that provides a home, food, clothing, education, and spiritual and emotional care for the students who have nowhere else to go.
 The volunteers’ primary responsibilities are to teach English, Creative, P.E. and other classes to students in primary school grades.
 Volunteers live about 4 kilometers from Tumaini and commute by public transportation and a 15 minute walk.

 “Tumaini is an amazing place to work.
 The orphanage staff and the school leadership are very supportive.
 Most important are the children, who are amazing.
 I NEVER wanted to teach, but since January I have said repeatedly that 'the children will get me through this year,’ and they continue to do so.
 Despite the minor hardships, I am happy to go to work every day, every single one.
 How many people can really say that?”

 Malava - Saint Julie Center